A comprehensive guide to train travel in Germany

 On trains crossing European borders, often in both languages of the countries served by the train.
 On regional trains you usually find printed maps/schedules near the doors.
 On ICE trains there is a magazine, similar to in-flight magazines in the seat pocket that has a map.

-Wifi is available for free on ICE high speed trains.
+Wifi is available for free on ICE high speed trains and increasingly on regional trains.
 However, it is not strong enough to stream anything and usually better the closer you sit to first class.
 It’s fine for e-mail, social media and using the train app.
 Just find a seat in the car behind first class 🙂 on those trains you will also find power outlets with for EU chargers.
 Get an adaptor if you need to, before you board the train.

 Just like any major transport company, Deutsche Bahn has an app you can download to purchase and store your tickets and check on train times.
+They are constantly making it easier to travel Germany, and even Europe, by train.
 Their website is bahn.de.
 What I like most about it’s service, is that they include local buses and foreign train company times if that is what your request merits.
 They won’t usually be able to give you pricing for foreign tickets, but at least you can check on the connection.

 Services on board